adams-okode/messaging-gateway-service/doc.md

 *Define Sample Controller/Service for Testing*

-Define the sample Service Method
+Define the sample service Method to subulate the PUB section of the queue.

 ```java
 @Autowired